LiamTCS/CS50P_Project/README.md

 # Challenges overcome
+# Problem: Initial solution required external dependencies
+The original implementation of pdf_2_image used the "pdf2image" module.
+This worked as expected, but required non pip-intallable dependencies.

+As a result of this oversight I rewrote the pdf_2_image function to use the PyMuPDF module, referrenced as "fitz" in the module import section.
+This allowed the project to satisfy the requirement that all dependencies were to be installed through pip

 # Problem: OpenCV takes a long time
 While testing the QR_seperator_present function I found that the time it takes to perform the opencv QR code recognition on an image is correlated very strongly with the images resolution.
 To further explore the issue I carried out a few tests, the results of which can be seen in the table below.